-The application for Root CA certificates is made by the Root Program in coordination with the management of the Trust Center, with the later also issuing the final approval.
+The application for Root CA certificates is made by the Root Team in coordination with the management of the Trust Center.

-To apply for a Sub CA certificate, the operators of the respective certification authority must submit to the Trust Center Root Programm.
+To apply for a Sub CA certificate, the operators of the respective certification authority must submit

-- a certificate request in PKCS#10 format ("Certificate Signing Request, CSR) and - a signed application form and provides, as a unique reference to the CSR, the CSR's fingerprint.
+- a certificate request in PKCS#10 format (Certificate Signing Request, CSR) and - a signed application form.